This statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) and constitutes our Modern Slavery Statement for 2021.

 Leader and Crew Conduct Policy

-This policy provides clear guidance to all leaders and crew operating Intrepid Group trips on conduct that is deemed inappropriate and would result in termination of their employment.
-Such behaviour includes compromising the leader or crew's duty of care to passengers, failing to follow Intrepid Group's core values, or breaching local laws and other acts of misconduct.
+This policy provides clear guidance to all leaders and crew operating Intrepid trips on conduct that is deemed inappropriate and would result in termination of their contract.
+Such behaviour includes compromising the duty of care to passengers, failing to follow Intrepid's core values, or breaching local laws and other acts of misconduct.

 Prevention of Bribery and Corruption Policy

 Our company culture reflects the value we place in acting with integrity and being socially responsible.
 Accordingly, we are committed to conducting business fairly, openly, and honestly.
 We inherently oppose bribery and corruption.
 We recognise that these inappropriate ways of doing business are evident and are a cause of hardship and crime in several countries in which we operate.

 Laws in several countries (UK Bribery Act 2010, US Foreign Corrupt Practices Act 1977, AU Criminal Code [Bribery of Foreign Officials] 1999) hold Intrepid Travel’s companies, staff, and suppliers accountable for preventing bribery and corruption anywhere in the world in which we do business.
 The Prevention of Bribery and Corruption Policy confirms our commitment to comply with these laws and outlines actions to be taken by all companies within Intrepid Travel to achieve this aim.